mikaelpatel/Cosa/README.md

 The examples should be moved to your sketchbook directory.

-Cosa classes are included with:
+Cosa classes are included with prefix, e.g. "Cosa/FileName.h"

-#include "Cosa/FileName.h"

-For now the target architecture is Arduino based on Atmega328P; Arduino Uno, Nano, etc.

-Additional classes are planned; Timers, TWI, UART, etc. And more drivers for typical modules.
+For now the target architecture is Arduino based on Atmega328P; Arduino Uno, Nano, etc. Additional classes are planned; Timers, TWI, UART, etc. And more drivers for typical modules.

-The target for Cosa is "Internet-of-things" and ultra low power and cost sensor networks.
+The target of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.